No Party Preference

 Created: June 5, 2012 by the passage of Proposition 28.

-The first two candidates to use this designation (Michael T. Chamness and Mark Lipman) ran in the SD-28 Special Election to fill the vacancies created by the death of Senator Jenny Oropeza.
-Since then, nearly a dozen candidates have sought partisan office as NPP candidates, with the most successful being Paul Leon (who received 48.7% in his 2013 run for AD-52) and Bill Bloomfield (who received 46% in his 2012 run for CD-33).
+The first two candidates to use this designation (Michael T. Chamness and Mark Lipman) ran in the SD-28 Special Election to fill the vacancy created by the death of Senator Jenny Oropeza.
+In 2012, six candidates made it to the General Election ballot (including Bill Bloomfield, who received 46% in his run for CD-33).
 Three NPP candidates made it to the General in 2014 and two in 2016.

 The "15 Day Report of Registration" for the 2018 Statewide Direct Primary Election (May 28, 2018) was the first in which No Party Preference voters outnumbered Republicans.